Frequently Asked Questions

 We prefer and encourage doctoral students to thoughtfully commit to their admitted program of choice.
 Ultimately the decision rests on the student and the recommendation of their advisor.

 Can a student who was not accepted to the Ph.D. program opt into the Ed.D. program?

 No. The application processes and requirements are separate and distinct.

 Will the research methods courses be as rigorous as those required for the Ph.D.?

 Our students, faculty, and curriculum will be practitioner-based with a focus on problem-solving.
 Students will need a rigorous foundation of research knowledge and skills as they must still have the capacity and skill to be analytical and ask the right questions.
 The profession requires solid investigative, exploratory, and analytical skills.

 Our students will demonstrate an active practitioner-based scholarly and research agenda throughout the program.
 This will be evident in substantive classroom participation, analytical written papers, and with their participation on research teams, conference presentations, and scholarly activities.

-The Executive Ed.D.in Higher Education Leadership is a program for working professionals.
+The Executive Ed.D. program in Higher Education Leadership is designed for working professionals in any area of higher education, from community colleges to 4-year research institutions, and prepares leaders in both the public and private sectors.
 This Executive Ed.D. degree accentuates sophisticated management skills where students are prepared for higher education leadership positions.
-The 30-month curriculum connects theoretical foundations to new knowledge in real-world situations.
+The 30-36 month curriculum connects theoretical foundations to new knowledge in real-world situations.
 Students are prepared to achieve success in a wide variety of higher education institutions.